th2-net/th2-act-ssh/README.md

 The options that will be added to the script.
 As the result the following command will be executed `${scriptPath} ${options}`

 ## Release Notes

+### 1.1.0

+#### Changed:

++ Update common version from 3.13.4 to 3.29.1
++ Correct responses on gRPC request when an error is occurred during execution
++ Add ability to send command output as a raw message

 ### 1.0.1